 Branch Out and Discover Virtual Reality

 Augmented reality has the ability to make any app on your phone more immersive.
 As these apps suggest, there are limitless possibilities for how AR brings us closer to living our sci-fi dreams.
 Whether it’s virtually putting on new shoes or visualizing magnetic fields, AR has you covered.
+There are even great augmented reality games for kids.

 If you like AR, you might also be interested in virtual reality.
 You can get started with it on your smartphone—have a look at the best VR apps for Android and our favorite Google Cardboard VR apps for iOS.